cjmyles/instant-express/README.md

 # Instant Express

-Express boilerplate bundled with API routing, enabling the quick development and deployment of applications on the Firebase platform.
+Express boilerplate bundled with API routing, enabling the rapid development and deployment of applications on the Firebase platform.

 ## Table of Contents